-Departments and Programs Represented on the Outcome Team: Cadet Wing (CW), English and Fine Arts (DFEN), Majors Program Representatives (one from each Academic Division)
+Departments and Programs Represented on the Outcome Team: Center for Character and Leadership Development (CCLD), Cadet Wing (CW), at least one representative from each division across the Dean of Faculty (DF)

 - Foundational

 - o English 111

+- \circ Beh Sci 110

+- CE 100

 - Intermediate

-- o English 211
+- o English 211/212

-- o Commissioning Education Military Speaking and Writing Certification

 - Advanced

-- o Major's Courses
+- Major's Courses

-&lt;sup>8 For a detailed list of proficiencies and Commissioning Education requirements related to Clear Communication, see Section 2-11.
+8 For a detailed list of proficiencies and Commissioning Education requirements related to Clear Communication, see Appendix 1.

-Application of Engineering Methods Outcome - to understand the opportunities, requirements, and constraints imposed by the scientific and mathematical workings of the universe, supported by knowledge of the current and projected state of technology.
+Application of Engineering Problem-Solving Methods - to demonstrate knowledge of the current and projected state of technology; to understand opportunities, requirements, and constraints imposed by the physical workings of the universe; to demonstrate knowledge of the current and projected state of technology; and to use engineering problem-solving methods to create, evaluate, and iteratively optimize solutions to ill-defined problems.